Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 - Antibiotics: In almost all cases of pyoderma, your dog will need to be put on antibiotics.
 Some of them work well but will require weeks of treatment before your dog is healed.
 Long-term use of antibiotics can lead to other problems like a GI infection or a yeast infestation on the skin.

 - Epsom salt: The infection might be deep so there is no guarantee that they are going to work, and your dog will need to be bathed regularly for at least two months.
-A deep infection can sometimes be treated by soaking with espom salt (use two tablespoons for each liter of warm water).
+A deep infection can sometimes be treated by soaking with Epsom salt (use two tablespoons for each liter of warm water).

 - Staphage lysate injections: These injections only work in about 1/3 of the dogs, but, if your dog has not responded to antibiotics and shampoos, it is worth giving it a try.

 If this condition persists, and all of those traditional methods listed above do not work, you should consider some alternative therapies to clear up your dog's skin.
 If you want to try some holistic therapies, consider these options.

-- Switching your dog to a real diet.
+- Switch your dog to a real diet.
 I am not talking about just another brand of the same processed dog food that is not fit for a dog.
 Feed your dog real food, the kind of food you would eat yourself if you were a dog with a choice.
 I feed my own dogs fresh chicken and other raw ingredients.
 In many cases, the underlying problem will resolve with improved nutrition and the skin will look better in weeks.

 - Offer fatty acids.
 In addition to the diet, the dog is probably deficient in fatty acids and would benefit from a supplement like salmon oil.